-The Spanish regulations on money laundering (Law 10/2010 of 28 April on the prevention on money laundering and terrorist financing, and Royal Decree 304/2014 of 5 May on the regulation on the prevention of money laundering and terrorist financing) establish enhanced due diligence measures for subject parties, especially with regard to business relationships and transactions with clients in countries, territories or jurisdictions deemed risky, or that involve transfer of funds from or to such countries, where they will apply enhanced due diligence measures (including, in any case, those countries for which the Financial Action Task Force (FATF) requires the application of enhanced due diligence measures).
-Obliged subjects will consider as risky jurisdictions:
+The Spanish regulations on money laundering (Law 10/2010 of 28 April on the prevention on money laundering and terrorist financing, and Royal Decree 304/2014 of 5 May on the regulation on the prevention of money laundering and terrorist financing) establish enhanced due diligence measures for subject parties, especially with regard to business relationships and transactions with clients in countries, territories or jurisdictions deemed risky, or that involve transfers of funds from or to those countries.
+In those cases, the relevant parties will apply enhanced due diligence measures (including, in any case, on those countries for which the Financial Action Task Force (FATF) requires the application of enhanced due diligence measures).
+Obliged subjects will consider as risky jurisdictions countries, territories or jurisdictions:

-- countries, territories or jurisdictions that do not have appropriate systems for the prevention money laundering and terrorist financing; - countries, territories or jurisdictions subject to sanctions, embargoes or similar measures adopted by the European Union, the United Nations or other international organisations; - countries, territories or jurisdictions experiencing significant levels of corruption or other criminal activities; - countries, territories or jurisdictions where the funding or support of terrorist activity is promoted; - countries, territories or jurisdictions known to be significant offshore areas; and - · countries, territories or jurisdictions that are considered tax havens.
+- that do not have appropriate systems for the prevention of money laundering and terrorist financing; - that are subject to sanctions, embargoes or similar measures adopted by the European Union, the United Nations or other international organisations; - that are experiencing significant levels of corruption or other criminal activities: - where the funding or support of terrorist activity is promoted; - · that are known to be significant offshore areas; and - that are considered as tax havens.

-To be able to identify these risky jurisdictions, the obliged subjects shall resort to credible sources, such as the Mutual Evaluation Reports of the FATF or FATF-style regional bodies or reports from other international organisations.
+To be able to identify these risky jurisdictions, the obliged subjects must resort to credible sources, such as the mutual evaluation reports of the FATF or FATF-style regional bodies or reports from other international organisations.